By Kenya Barrett

 Konopiste

-Immerse yourself in early 20th century splendor at Konopiste, the lavish residence of Archduke Franz Ferdinand.
-Just 30 miles south of Prague, the castle was built in 1900 and features surprising modern amenities like an lift and running shower.
-Don’t leave without seeing the Archduke’s impressive coat of arms collection, considered one of the finest private collections in
+Step into the early 20th century at Konopiště, the opulent home of Archduke Franz Ferdinand.
+Just 30 miles south of Prague, the castle boasts surprising luxuries for its time, such as a lift and running water.
+Its coat of arms collection is considered one of Europe’s finest.